 Moreover, to top that off, riders are demanding a smoother experience.

 Breakdowns or out of service elevators (and escalators) continue to make headlines in an effort to hold building owners accountable for speedy repairs.
 Repairs and restorations will “majorly fuel the North America elevator market growth”.
 According to GlobeNewswire.
 Especially, they attribute these efforts to the strict elevator safety codes in the US.

 Some of the major elevator companies like Otis, Schindler, and ThyssenKrupp.
 They are also working hard on new technology. (from smart elevators to design improvements to technological enhancements).
 So, that will make for a more pleasant ride.

 All these factors contribute to the boom in the elevator market.
 Markets and Markets reported that the “elevators and escalators market [will be] worth $125.22 Billion USD by 2021”.
 This number is worldwide (and up from $88.78 Billion USD in 2015) with North America coming in as the third largest market globally.

 A booming job market

 With so much growth in the industry, it’s obvious why elevator technician is one of the most in-demand jobs right now.
-By 2026, elevator technicians will grow 12%, according to the US Bureau of Labor Statistics, which is “faster than the average for all occupations”.
+Especially, by 2026, elevator technicians will grow 12%, according to the US Bureau of Labor Statistics.
+Which is “faster than the average for all occupations”.
 Like Markets and Markets, they claim the residential and commercial building industry will boost the need for elevator repairs and restorations.
 Canada, too, saw a massive amount of growth.
 Canada’s news magazine, Maclean’s, stated that elevator mechanic jumped to no. 10 (up from no. 74) in a list of Canada’s best jobs.
 The job grew 94% in just five years time because of demand and wage increases.
 This amounted to one of the fastest-growths in the Canadian market.